kodi-il/radio-il/README.md

 Just download as zip, extract somewhere, choose the m3u and icons library.

-Instead of using a local m3u, one can configured to use the link for constantly updating m3u on github.
-For the playlist in Hebrew: http://git.io/sGTnZA
-For the playlist in English: http://git.io/XUJzaQ

 Issues:
 1. Currently the a local copy of the stations' icons need to be kept.